Welcome to the campaign to save

 We have demonstrated to the satisfaction of a

-planning inspector at a Public Inquiry on the basis of
+planning inspector at a three-day Public Inquiry on

-cogent evidence that The Cabinet could indeed be
+the basis of cogent evidence that The Cabinet could

-viable.
-Other village pubs in this area are very
+indeed be viable.
+Other village pubs in this area are

-successful and there is every reason to suppose that
+very successful and there is every reason to suppose

-The Cabinet, with its substantial support base, could
+that The Cabinet, with its substantial support base,

 The Ministry for Housing, Communities and